Fehmarn Belt fixed link: Criticism

 In 2019, the Bundesrechnungshof commented that "in view of the current traffic forecasts, it is questionable whether the benefits of the project will increase to such an extent that the expected costs are justified under economic aspects".

 Support

 There have been complaints from some Swedish politicians over long train travel times between Sweden and Germany, and the lack of night trains.
-This made train travel, for example from Stockholm to Brussels, impossible unless one night is spent in a hotel en route.
-The Fehmarn Belt Fixed Link would improve the travel time considerably.
+The Fehmarn Belt Fixed Link would improve the travel time and make it possible to travel between Copenhagen and Hamburg in two and a half hours.

 In 2020, the Swedish Government decided to financially support international night trains from Stockholm to mainland Europe, one from Stockholm via Copenhagen to Hamburg, which began operations by SJ in September 2022, and another one from Malmö to Brussels, which was not bid for and did not commence.
-On top of these, there is a commercially operated night train from Stockholm to Berlin via Copenhagen and Hamburg, going in popular seasons, mainly summer time, which is operated by Snälltåget and started June 2021.
+On top of these, there is a commercially operated night train from Stockholm to Berlin via Copenhagen and Hamburg, which is operated by Snälltåget and started June 2021.
 Before 2021, a night train operated under various operators Malmö-Berlin (originally longer route) from 1909 to 2020 through the Trelleborg–Sassnitz ferry.